JoeFanning/Philosophical-AI/README.md

 If data truthfully reflects that Black people or Native Indians or other ethnic groups on average, have lower credit scores than white people, it's not the data itself that's the problem—it's the underlying socioeconomic conditions that caused this disparity.

 An AI model trained on this data will learn this pattern and, as a result,will likely continue to deny loans or charge higher interest rates to these ethnic groups applicants, even if they are individually creditworthy.
-​The issue is that the credit scoring system, and the data it produces, are deeply intertwined with historical and systemic inequalities.
+​The issue is that the credit scoring system, and the data it produces, are deeply intertwined with historical and systemic inequalities..

-We do not want create functionality in AI systems that create these higher order intertwined systemic inequalities.
-That is why the AI should continuously and dynamically operate to construct a higher position of perspective correlating with Philosophy.

 ​**The Roots of the Disparity**